SkyWox/Ampersand/README.md

 Prior to making this app I had no experience with Flutter.
 This app was made in less than a day, including setting up the Flutter development environment on my computer.
 A rough breakdown of the hours spent:

 **Hour 0-1**: Setting up the Flutter dev environment and familiarizing myself with the Flutter docs
-**Hour 1-2**: Building the stack for the profile photo and information **Hours 2-5**: Implementing the scrolling view, the sticky header, **Hours 5-6**: Creating documentation, building APKs, uplading to Appetize, etc.
+**Hour 1-2**: Building the stack for the profile photo and information
+**Hours 2-5**: Implementing the scrolling view, the sticky header, and individual components
+**Hours 5-6**: Creating documentation, building APKs, uplading to Appetize, etc.